Looking to find out how to use CNC machining for manufacturing complex parts? Find out more about the factors you should consider in our blog article.

 Mechanical designers are always considering how to create designs that require fewer components while offering maximum performance.
 This can drive costs down while also ensuring efficiency and higher output.

-Recommended: Check out our Ultimate Guide to CNC Machining here
+Recommended: Check out our Ultimate Guide to CNC Machining

 The complexity of components is always a consideration for mechanical designers, and high-performance components that are efficiently designed will consider the machining lead time.
 Precision engineering can reduce the risk often caused by human error.
 Small errors in measurement, execution or production can lead to projects and products being entirely compromised.
 With this in mind, it is worth ensuring you are working with experienced designers, engineers and manufacturers.

 Having said that, occasionally complex CNC machining will be needed, where high levels of accuracy and finishing may result in a longer lead time.
-The general rule is that 5 axis CNC machining will be needed for a complex part and complex shapes.
+The general rule is that 5 axis CNC machining will be needed for complex parts and complex shapes.
 This is because the machine can work to 5 different angles/axes to achieve the final shape, rather than two or three that operate on just X and Y.

 By incorporating a further three axes, A, B and C, more accurate and complex parts can be machined, without the need to reorientate the part manually within the machine.
-The fact that 5 axis CNC milling can offer ‘single setup’ is a large, time-reducing benefit.
+The fact that 5 axis CNC milling can offer a ‘single setup’ is a large, time-reducing benefit.

 High accuracy of tools and experienced operators can help ensure that the required part can be produced with highly accurate results and a fast lead time.
 It is always worth getting in contact with an experienced manufacturer to enquire about their machining capabilities and how they can best help you.
-At Get It Made, we can offer a free 24 hour quote; see how we can help your project today.
+At Get It Made, we can offer a free 24-hour quote; see how we can help your project today.

 Factors that impact the complexity of a part